 IMPACT: Every loss of 2.2 pounds should result in a drop of 1 mmHg in blood pressure.

-Dr. Laffin adds two recommendations that he feels are important, but that have less evidence of direct impact on blood pressure.
+Dr. Laffin adds a few more recommendations that he feels are important, though there’s less evidence of their direct impact on blood pressure.

-“If you are serious about using natural ways to lower blood pressure, choose one or more methods that have stood the test of time.”
+“You can probably find a study or two on each of them saying they lower blood pressure, but these have never been robustly studied,” Dr. Laffin states.
+“If you’re serious about using natural ways to lower blood pressure, choose methods that have stood the test of time.”